forivall/partychurch/README.md

 - [License](#license)

 ##Features
-- Send a message to anyone connected to the same seatcamp server
+- Send a message to anyone connected to the same partychurch server
 - Provides jpeg (filmstrip-style) videos alongside chats, which tend to be more efficient to display than videos used in meatspace-chat-v2 (h264 videos are provided for legacy clients)